-5. Funding maximum is \$10,000.
-However, waivers to exceed \$10,000 for a participant will be considered on an individual basis with the amounts determined based on the needs of the individual, as documented in the IEP/ISS, and needed for success in the program.
-Service Provider must gain written approval of the WDB Director or designee before the expense is incurred.
+Funding maximum for training is \$10,000.
+Waivers to exceed \$10,000 for a participant will be considered on an individual basis with the amounts determined based on the individual pursuing an in-demand, self-sustaining occupation as defined by the latest workforce plan created by the Western Wisconsin Workforce Development Board, as documented in the IEP/ISS, and needed for success in the program.
+Service Provider must gain written approval of the Operations and Compliance Specialist or designee before the expense is incurred.
+Approval must be uploaded to ASSET Documents by the Service Provider.